Personal Information Charter

 As a regulator, on an ongoing basis, we develop policy and standards and work with Local Authorities and Other Competent Authorities, Government Agencies and Industry Bodies, both in the UK and Internationally, to ensure standards are met.
 Examples of where we work collaboratively in this area include, but are not limited to:

 We, therefore, may collect information about people and organisations to whom our regulatory processes apply in the UK and Internationally.
 This will include personal information such as name and contact details of people who represent Food Businesses that we or Local Authorities and Other Competent Authorities and Agencies regulate.
 We also collect commercially sensitive details of levels of compliance achieved by those businesses.
-Such information can be both personally sensitive and/or commercially sensitive depending on the nature of our regulatory processes and investigations.
+Such information can be both personally sensitive and/or commercially sensitive depending on the nature of our regulatory processes and investigations and may involve taking photographic images and video recordings.

 Monitoring and evaluation of risks